makersacademy/rps-challenge/README.md

 Then I updated the commander to store the session variable (user's input) to be used as first argument in the method "winner" (the second argument is the computer-generated choice).
 I did some manual tests as well at this point, and fixed errors.

 *5th commit*

+I refactored the model to make some methods shorter.

+*6th commit*